taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Serena's eyes never waver, face inscrutable.
 We see an image of an enormous network of neurons clinging to a decidedly less sexy set of intestines.

-Serena: **"Everything that passes through your gut is processed by your [enteric nervous system](https://en.wikipedia.org/wiki/Enteric_nervous_system), a network of *500 million* neurons - that's *5 times* as many as the neurons in your *spine*.
-You better respect what you eat, cuz now your guts also power your protective outfit."**
+Serena: **"Why do you think we're so careful about what we eat?
+Your gut directly influences [*500 million* neurons](https://en.wikipedia.org/wiki/Enteric_nervous_system)...and now, they also power your protective outfit."**

 Serena grins now.